-Table 5.
-Additional evaluated minor configuration options for P6021M VB
+Table 6.
+Additional evaluated minor configuration options for P6022M VB

-Name Value Description Convergence Implementation Selection M: MIFARE Plus Implementation Defines the usage of MIFARE Plus MF1PLUSx0 OS emulation only.
-MIFARE Plus implementation subselection specify nominal user memory for MIFARE Plus implementation MIFARE Plus 2K (MP2) MIFARE Plus 4K (MP4) MIFARE Classic 1K (MC1) [1] MIFARE Classic 4K (MC4) [1] MIFARE Plus/ Classic functionality disabled Defines the EEPROM size of MIFARE Plus MF1PLUSx0.
+Name Value Description MIFARE Plus implementation subselection specify nominal user memory for MIFARE Plus implementation MIFARE Plus 2K (MP2) MIFARE Plus 4K (MP4) MIFARE Classic 1K (MC1)^[1] MIFARE Classic 4K (MC4)^[1] MIFARE Plus/ Classic functionality disabled Defines the EEPROM size of MIFARE Plus MF1PLUSx0.
 MIFARE Plus MF1PLUSx0 in security level 1 is also referred to as MIFARE Classic (MCx).
 It can be selected in two different EEPROM size configurations 1k Bytes (MC1) and 4k Bytes (MC4).
 These configurations do not implement any Security Functional Requirement of MIFARE Plus MF1PLUSx0 and are not in the scope of the evaluation.
 They do not interfere with the security functionality provided by the IC hardware platform.
-Note that configuration 'MIFARE Plus MF1PLUSx0.
+Note that configuration 'MIFARE Plus/Classic functionality disabled' does not contain MIFARE Plus MF1PLUSx0.
 In this configuration MIFARE Plus MF1PLUSx0 is disabled permanently.
 The protocol strength of MIFARE Classic is not intended to guarantee protection of data assets.
 MIFARE Plus implementation subselection: Specify - in case of above MC1 or MC4 selection - the MIFARE Classic Sector Trailer Initialization compliance MIFARE Classic MF1S50/70 (default) SmartMX P5 family MIFARE Classic

 [1] The configurations MC1 and MC4 are limited to MIFARE classic functionality in Security Level 1 (see Section 1.4.3.2).
 These configurations are fixed to Security Level 1.
-MC1 and MC4 do not implement any Security Functional Requirement for MIFARE Plus MF1PLUSx0 and the functionality provided by the IC Dedicated Software when configured to MC1 and MC4 is not part of the evaluation (see Table 5).
+MC1 and MC4 do not implement any Security Functional Requirement for MIFARE Plus MF1PLUSx0 and the functionality provided by the IC Dedicated Software when configured to MC1 and MC4 is not part of the evaluation (see Table 6).

-1.4.2.2.2.2 NXP Secure Smart Card Controller P6021D VB
+1.4.2.2.2.2 NXP Secure Smart Card Controller P6022D VB

-The P6021D VB includes the minor configuration options of P6021P VB which are listed in $\underline{\text{Table 4}}$ , and the additional minor configuration options for MIFARE DESFire EV1 which are listed in $\underline{\text{Table 6}}$ .
+The P6022D VB includes the minor configuration options of P6022P VB/P6022X VB which are listed in Table 5, and the additional minor configuration options for MIFARE DESFire EV1 which are listed in Table 7.